Nose Ring Stuck: Tips And Methods To Remove It

 Remove It To A More Light-Filled Location

 Do not attempt to remove your jammed nose ring in a dimly lit environment.
 Taking it off in the bathroom is preferable because there is typically better light and a mirror directly in front of you.
-This makes it more probable that the punctured ball will land in the sink if you drop it.
-You won’t lose it as long as you block the drain.

 RELATED: Cool Eyebrow Piercing Ideas That You Surely Need To Check Out